José Mari Bakero

-José María Bakero Escudero (born 11 February 1963) is a Spanish former professional footballer, currently a manager.
-Having played mainly for Real Sociedad and Barcelona, he began his career as a forward (not being a prolific scorer) but was converted into an attacking midfielder, possessing passing and scoring ability (with both his right foot and his head, the second despite his short stature) and great leadership skills.
+José María Bakero Escudero (born 11 February 1963) is a Spanish former professional footballer who played mainly as an attacking midfielder, currently a manager.

-In a 17-year professional career, he amassed La Liga totals of 483 games and 139 goals, winning a total of 17 titles.
+In a 17-year career, spent mainly with Real Sociedad and Barcelona, he amassed La Liga totals of 483 games and 139 goals, winning a total of 17 titles.
 A Spain international for seven years, he represented the nation in two World Cups and Euro 1988.

 Bakero began working as a manager in 1999.